lu7did/OrangeThunder/README.md

 * The receiver chain is a direct conversion receiver and the transmitter chain a CW (class C) amplifier, based on the DIY kit Pixie.
 * It is based on a Raspberry Pi Zero board which is substancially less powerful than a Raspberry Pi 3 or 4 board.
 * It is intended to be used pretty much as a stand alone transceiver as it lack resources to host a user and GUI usage.
-* Requires a 12V power supply
+* Requires a 9 to 12V power supply
 * Mostly headed toward CW usage although other modes are supported.
-* Allows a local control with LCD display, tuning knob and other hardware.
+* Optionally allows a local control with LCD display, tuning knob and other direct operation hardware.

 ## DISCLAIMER